Last Updated: August 8, '08

 Sophos

 Sophos is a company that specialises in anti-virus, anti-spam and email policy software for businesses.
-Their flagship product is Puremessage - an application that runs on many Unix-like operating systems to provide reliable, proactive protection at the email gateway.
+Their flagship server product is Puremessage - an application that runs on many Unix-like operating systems to provide reliable, proactive protection at the email gateway.

-Sophos, March '08 - present
+Sophos, March '08 - December '08

 Project: Appliance infrastructure development